Buying a house that needs cosmetic work, or refurbishment, is often an affordable option.

 To cut down on costs, many new homeowners choose to take on the projects themselves.
 Usually, these are the smaller ones.
 However, this isn’t always the case.

-Some reports claim under-35s have a lack of basic DIY skills!
+A large proportion of us lack basic DIY skills!
 So, is cutting corners always the best idea?
 You need to work out if doing home improvements yourself is the right decision.
 Finding a good tradesman will make all the difference.

 How to find fixer-upper homes